muratk5n/thirdwave/en/2022/03/liberal-dreams-intl-realities.md

 law says that health care is a human right.
-In fact, Reagan said as early as 1961 that “any person in the United States who requires medical attention and cannot provide itfor himself should have it provided for him.”
-62 Further evidence that Republicans recognize this right comes from the often-repeated slogan “repeal and replace.”
+In fact, Reagan said as early as 1961 that “any person in the United States who requires medical attention and cannot provide itfor himself should have it provided for him”.
+Further evidence that Republicans recognize this right comes from the often-repeated slogan “repeal and replace.”
 They understand they cannot simply eliminate the Affordable Care Act but must substitute another system that aims to provide Americans with